 Contact Us to Schedule a Free Consultation

 If you have been charged or are under investigation for possession of a controlled substance for sale under health & safety code 11351 hs, then call us today.
-Early intervention by an experienced Orange County criminal defense attorney can mean the difference of serving time in jail or having your case rejected entirely.
-Contact the Law Offices of John D. Rogers today to schedule a risk free consultation about your rights and defenses.
+Early intervention by an experienced Orange County criminal defense attorney can mean the difference between serving time in jail or having your case rejected entirely.
+Contact the Law Offices of John D. Rogers today to schedule a risk-free consultation about your rights and defenses.

 Attorney John D. Rogers is a board-certified criminal law specialist.
 This is a prestigious distinction that less than 2% of California criminal defense lawyers have achieved.
-He has unmatched success in defending his clients in all types of drug crimes, especially when his clients are faced with a “must win” dilemma.
-He focuses his representation to dismiss charges or obtain an acquittal at trial.
+He has unmatched success in defending his clients in all types of drug crimes, especially when his clients are faced with a “must-win” dilemma.
+He focuses his representation on dismissing charges or obtaining an acquittal at trial.

 Health and Safety Code 11351 – defined: (“Except as otherwise provided in this division, every person who possesses for sale or purchases for purposes of sale (1) any controlled substance specified in subdivision (b), (c), or (e) of Section 11054, specified in paragraph (14), (15), or (20) of subdivision (d) of Section 11054, or specified in subdivision (b) or (c) of Section 11055, or specified in subdivision (h) of Section 11056, or (2) any controlled substance classified in Schedule III, IV, or V which is a narcotic drug, shall be punished by imprisonment pursuant to subdivision (h) of Section 1170 of the Penal Code for two, three, or four years.”)

 See CALCRIM No. 2302